-A sculptural installation comprising of three beeswax cell groupings that ranged in size from 5x6', 8x12' and 4'x20'.
-The introduction to the show was an MRI my brain post seizure projected over a 8' graphite drawing of my skull x-ray post seizure when my nose was broken.
+A sculptural installation composed of three beeswax cell groupings that ranged in size from 5×6′, 8×12′ and 4’x20′.
+The introduction to the show was an MRI of my brain post seizure projected over a 8′ graphite drawing of my skull x-ray post seizure when my nose was broken.

 One of the most rewarding parts of this piece was its ability to captivate attendees.
 They sat with the work.
 They shared stories of the feeling of hopelessness they felt when they or someone they loved was diagnosed with a seizure disorder.
 And the hope they now shared through the sharing of my experience living with lifelong a seizure disorder.